britishenglishpolice/CSS/README.md

 Additionally, if you feel up to it, the whole [Sass Reference](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html) is very good.

 Finally, the [Compass](http://compass-style.org/reference/compass/) manual is pretty good to read through, although we probably don't need most of the features from compass.

+##Code rules

+* Do not version `.css` files.
+These are compiled by compass, and we don't need to track them
+* Set your editor-of-choice to use width 4 soft-tabs (spaces) for indent, and try to follow the indenting already present in the files
+* Leave verbose comments using `//`.
+Most comments are automatically stripped from the output CSS
+* Adopt a _fork and pull-request_ approach.
+Instead of making changes on the main branch, fork it to your own repository, and then make your changes.
+When you are finished, make a pull request for the changes, and we'll merge them in.

 ##Installing compass
 [This guide](http://compass-style.org/install/) does a far better job explaining how to install stuff.
 But don't worry if you can't make it work, we can make provisions for you.